-$$A = -\log T = -\log{10} \frac{\%T}{100} = 2 - \log{10} (\%T)$$
+$$A = -\log T = -\log{10} \frac{\% T}{100} = 2 - \log{10} (\% T)$$

 %T is read directly from the spectrometer.
 However, the absorbance is particularly important since it, and not the transmittance, is directly proportional to the concentration of the absorbing substance and the path length.
-This proportionality constitutes Beer's Law, and is commonly written as
+This proportionality constitutes Beer's Law, and is commonly written as light the substance absorbs at a particular wavelength.
+A graphical plot of either the absorbance at constant path length or the molar absorptivity versus wavelength is called the absorption spectrum of the substance.

-$$A = \varepsilon \ell C$$ .
+$A = \varepsilon \ell C.$

 The concentration, C, is expressed in moles per liter (M) and the path length, l , is generally expressed in cm.
-The quantity ε is called the molar absorptivity and has units of

-M-1 cm-1.
-Note that the quantity εlC is dimensionless, as are both the absorbance, A, and the transmittance, T. The molar absorptivity is characteristic of the substance.
-It tells us how much light the substance absorbs at a particular wavelength.
-A graphical plot of either the absorbance at constant path length or the molar absorptivity versus wavelength is called the absorption spectrum of the substance.
+The quantity ε is called the molar absorptivity and has units of M^{-1} cm-1.
+Note that the quantity $\epsilon \ell C$ is dimensionless, as are both the absorbance, A, and the transmittance, T. The molar absorptivity is characteristic of the substance.
+It tells us how much

-Beer's Law forms the basis for the analytical use of spectroscopy to determine concentra-tions.
-As indicated by the equation of Beer's Law shown above, a plot of the absorbance at a given wavelength for a particular species versus the concentration of the species yields a straight line with a slope equal to $\varepsilon\ell$ and an intercept of zero.
+Beer's Law forms the basis for the analytical use of spectroscopy to determine concentrations.
+As indicated by the equation of Beer's Law shown above, a plot of the absorbance at a given wavelength for a particular species versus the concentration of the species yields a straight line with a slope equal to $\varepsilon \ell$ and an intercept of zero.
 Since the path length of the cell used for the absorbance measurements is typically known, the molar absorptivity of the species at a chosen wavelength is readily determined from such a Beer's Law plot.
 The concentration of the species in an unknown sample can then be determined by measuring the absorbance of the sample at the same wavelength in any cell of known path length.